Gavin Brown (art dealer): Controversy

 Brown and painter Laura Owens have been accused of being involved with gentrification of a predominantly working-class, Hispanic neighbourhood with their non-profit gallery 356 Mission in the neighbourhood of Boyle Heights, on the east side of Los Angeles.
 Activists of various anti-gentrification groups have protested their galleries and exhibitions in both Los Angeles and New York City.
 The 356 Mission art space closed in 2019, due to the lease ending.

 Personal life

-Since 2011, Brown has been residing in Harlem where he moved with his wife, artist Hope Atherton, and their child.
+Since 2011, Brown has been residing in Harlem where he moved with his wife, artist Hope Atherton, and their daughter.
 From a previous marriage with Scottish fashion designer, Lucy Barnes, Brown has three children.

+In 2005, Brown purchased a 700-square-foot weekend home in the hamlet of Lordville, New York.